 Currently, Volland is able to host three residents at a time in private living spaces: The Loft, the Little House and Grimm-Schultz Farmstead.
 Most of the living spaces and studios are accessed by stairs.
-Each living space has a fully equipped kitchen and laundry room.
+Each living space has a fully equipped kitchen and laundry facility.
 Towels and linens are provided.
-There are no sinks in the studios.
 There is a utility sink in the lower level studio of the Volland Store.
 If your medium or practice is exceedingly messy, arrangements can be made.
 Please make a note in your application.

 Living and studio spaces are provided free of charge.
-A $500 stipend is awarded to the 4-week residents. $250 is provided to the two-week residents.
+A $250 stipend is provided to the two-week residents.
+A $500 stipend is awarded to the 4-week residents.
 Each resident is responsible for their travel and living expenses including food, toiletries and art supplies.
 Because of the remote location, artists must have an automobile for the duration of the residency, plus a valid driver’s license.
 Artists are responsible for their own meals.
 Shared evening meals are a pleasant time for interaction and may be arranged by the residents at their discretion.

 Living Spaces –